solidi/writing/35-what-is-a-staff-engineer-anyway.md

 **Align with business and leadership.** With initiatives they work on and their first step toward a direction, they realize that alignment is crucial.
 They understand that their perspective is one of many in the organization and work towards momentum toward a shared vision.

-**Are more than just tech leads.** While “[tech lead](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p)” is a common designation, organizations have crafted the staff engineer title to signal to others that this is an individual contributor with extraordinary broad impact and influence.
+**Are more than just tech leads.** While “[tech lead](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p)” is a common designation, organizations have crafted the staff engineer title to signal to others that this is an individual contributor with extraordinarily broad impact and influence.
 They balance emotive and technical excellence, and they are recognized for it.

 ---